Cosmic Scale splash

 Cosmic Scale isn't out yet.

 No demo.
 No early access.
 No false claims.
-What is real: an itch.io page accepting follows so you'll be the first notified when the gates open, a public roadmap, and a weekly devlog tracking exactly what's been built.
-Every follow goes onto the Patron Wall the day the game ships.
+What is real: an itch.io page accepting follows so you'll be notified the moment there's something playable, a public roadmap, and a weekly devlog tracking exactly what's been built.
+Patrons get their name on the in-game Patron Wall when the game ships.

 Core Systems